Coterminal B.S. and M.S. Program

 A Petroleum Engineering master’s degree can be used as a terminal degree for obtaining a professional job in the petroleum or geothermal industry, or in any related industry where analyzing flow in porous media or computer simulation skills are required.
 It can also be a stepping stone to a Ph.D. degree, which usually leads to a professional research job or an academic position.

 Students should apply to the program any time after they have completed 120 undergraduate units, and in time to take ENERGY 120, the basic introductory course in Autumn Quarter of the year they wish to begin the program.
 Contact the Department of Energy Resources Engineering to obtain additional information.
 For University coterminal degree program rules and University application forms, see the Registrar's website.

-GRE Scores (official scores from ETS sent to Stanford code: 4704) and a copy of the unofficial GRE scores
+- Official GRE Scores (official scores from ETS sent to Stanford code: 4704) and a copy of the unofficial GRE scores

-(i.e. if applying for winter quarter, application must be received by the last day of classes autumn quarter).
+(i.e. if applying for winter quarter, the complete application is due one month before the last day of classes autumn quarter).